0xbow-io/asp-contracts-V1.0/README.md

 # ASP Contracts V1.0

+> [!CAUTION]
-> [!WARNING] ⚠️ These Smart Contracts are not audited.
-Use with caution.
+> These Smart Contracts are pending audit & should be used with caution.

 This repository contains the Solidity smart contracts utilised by the "association-set provider" ASP with go & ts packages for interacting with the contracts.